EdSwordsmith/espadeiro.pt/old/content/techs/_index.md

 ---
 title: Techs
-description: 'Search projects by the technology used'
+description: "Search projects by the technology used"
 ---

 # Technologies